Glossary of Terms

 Professional corporation: A professional corporation formed under specific state laws requiring a special license to perform their duties, e.g. attorneys, counselors, etc. In Washington, the professional laws are under RCW 18.100.

-Registered Office: The office address where the Registered Agent must be located. .
+Registered Office: The office address where the Registered Agent must be located during business hours.

-Reinstatement: Returning a corporation that has been administratively dissolved (terminated) by the Secretary of State’s office to active status
+Reinstatement: Returning a business entity that has been administratively dissolved (terminated) by the Secretary of State’s office to active status.

 Restated articles of incorporation: A combination of the corporation's articles of incorporation and subsequent amendments into one current document.

 Unified Business Identifier (UBI): Is a nine-digit number used to identify persons engaging in business activities in the state of Washington.
-This number help identify a business with the Department of Revenue, the Business Licensing Service, and the Office of the Secretary of State and, if you have employees, the number is also used in the Department of Employment Security and Labor and Industries.
+This number helps identify a business with the Department of Revenue, the Business Licensing Service, and the Office of the Secretary of State.
+If you have employees, the number is also used in the Department of Employment Security and the Department of Labor and Industries.